RCarteri/smartex-challenge-web/README.md

-# Smartex Test web challenge
+# QA Test WEB challenge

 ## PROJECT (Website)
 Create an automation project using the website [UltimateQA][site] register and also contains the following scenarios (in BDD):